NativeScript/nativescript-dev-appium/README.md

 |`sample.e2e-test.ts`             |Contains a predefined ready-to-execute sample tests of the default [*hello-world*](https://github.com/NativeScript/template-hello-world-ts) template.|
 |`setup.ts`                       |Defines the `before` and `after` test execution hooks responsible to start and stop the [Appium](http://appium.io/) server.|
 |`tsconfig.json`                  |TypeScript compiler configuration file for the `e2e` tests.|

+> Note - The folders below are related to the image comparison feature:
+> * `e2e/reports` - this folder is created during test execution and stores the actual images from comparison
+> * `e2e/resources` - this folder aims to store the expected images for comparison

 ## <a name='usage'></a>Usage